 Hasselback Sweet Potatoes

-Top with additional chopped rosemary and flaky sea salt before serving.
+- Garnish the potatoes with chopped parsley and flaky sea salt before serving.